DamoM73/digital-solutions-text-2025/content/08_sql/03_where.md

 Go to the [W3schools Tutorial](https://www.w3schools.com/sql/sql_where.asp) on the `WHERE` clause and complete their exercises.

-## AND Operator
+## AND and OR Operators

 The SQL `AND` operator is used to filter records by returning only rows where all specified conditions are true.
+While the SQL `OR` operator returns rows where at least one of the specified conditions is true.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/r1V39Iia4j0?si=xls49MU7D0cKXz9X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>